Jupyter Notebooks

 Create your narrative and document results right alongside your code and graphics, Kyso will render everything as a beautiful data document.

 Kyso renders Jupyter notebooks as beautiful blog posts, while maintaining any interactivity in your graphical outputs.
-Some examples:
+Check out the video below to see how notebooks render on Kyso & an overview of the collaboration features available on these report types:

 This was made possible by Jupyter adding unique cell ids to notebooks.
 Kyso leverages these ids (which are unchanging) to create comments that refer to specific cells in the report.
 However, only Jupyter notebooks of v4.5 and above will have cell ids by default.